paly2/GPIOEmu/README.md

 ## Differences with the RPi.GPIO module

+Functions are the same, warnings are the same...

-* The interrupt functions are not available yet.
+* The interrupt functions (`add_event_detect`...) are not available yet.
 * The RPi.GPIO module provides a RPI_INFO dictionary containing 6 fields.
 This dictionary is also providded by GPIOEmu, but it contains only one field (P1_REVISION), also accessible as the RPI_REVISION deprecated variable (provided both by RPi.GPIO and GPIOEmu).
 * The RPi.GPIO module is able to tell you many more modes using `gpio_mode()`.
 This function of the GPIOEmu module returns either INPUT, OUTPUT or PWM (or -1).

+## How does it work

+Near all the python interface code is from the RPi.GPIO module.

+Unlike the RPi.GPIO module, it has two threads:
+* The main thread (your python program).
+GPIOEmu API calls in the main thread change some variable values, or read them.
+* The GUI thread, which periodically reads variable values to draw the window and handles X events.

 ## Bugs